 Structure of Rotations

 Our intern year is designed to provide first-year residents with the foundation they will need to become orthopedic surgeons.
 Rotations provide early exposure to orthopedic subspecialties while working alongside more senior residents.
 Organizational and interpersonal skills are developed along with significant knowledge and experience growth within orthopedic surgery.
 Experience in non-orthopedic patient care is gained by completing five off-service rotations.
 Intern rotations are 1-month in length.
-The orthopedic rotations include trauma, foot and ankle, spine, sports, and night float at UH, and a month on one of the St Joe’s orthopedic services.
+The orthopedic rotations include trauma, foot and ankle, spine, and night float at UH, and one month on St. Joe's trauma.
 The interns also participate in a dedicated orthopedic skills month.
-The remaining five months include rotations in vascular surgery, pediatric general surgery, Trauma-Burn ICU, and microvascular plastic surgery at UH, as well as SICU at St Joe’s.
+The remaining five months include rotations in vascular surgery, pediatric general surgery, Trauma-Burn ICU, and hand surgery at UH, as well as SICU at St Joe’s.

 PGY-2 through PGY-5 years